NaheemOkunade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories: Wrote a script that counts the number of directories and sub-directories in the current directory.
+12-newest_files: Created a script that displays the 10 newest files in the current directory.